 A bill of sale is required to be turned in with entry form from the breeder to establish ownership and the date in which the animal was born.
-Animals to be shown must be owned by the exhibitor as of October 1, 2014.
+If entering online, a bill of sale will be required to be turned in at check in time.
+Animals to be shown must be owned by the exhibitor as of October 1, 2015.